 How to Make Un-Paper Towels

-The Happiest Camper have a great tutorial for making un-paper towels out of terry cloth fabric.
+The Happiest Camper has a great tutorial for making un-paper towels out of terry cloth fabric.
 They bought their fabric new but you could upcycle an old terry cloth bathrobe or even old towels to make your own batch of reusable un-paper towels!

 How to Sew Nursing Pads

 Lisa at Cucicucicoo who I mentioned earlier is a super resourceful lady and she also has a pattern for making your own nursing pads and storage bag.
-It’s not a free one but its pretty cheap and you can find it here.
+It’s not a free one but it’s pretty cheap and you can find it here.

 How to make your own Kleenex/Handkerchiefs

 This one is perhaps not so novel.
-After all our grandparents and great grandparents were using handkerchiefs to wipe their noses long before most of us switched to paper Kleenex tissues.
+After all, our grandparents and great grandparents were using handkerchiefs to wipe their noses long before most of us switched to paper Kleenex tissues.

 Maybe having a look at things you can make yourself during a shortage at the supermarket is a good reminder that we should probably be using a lot of these homemade versions instead anyway!
 Sometimes Grandma does know best!

 Mary Ann from Mama Smiles made a batch of cloth hankies from a pair of old flannel pyjamas when she was looking for something softer on her kid’s noses.
 You can find her tutorial here.

 How to Make your own Face Mask